 3. Is the omnichannel concept a realistic one for the healthcare industry?

 I think it's worth it for an increasing number of companies in the industry.
-We believe, that in medical devices, direct sales to hospitals, laboratories and pharmacies is actually useful for all companies.
+In medical devices, direct sales to hospitals, laboratories and pharmacies is actually useful for all companies.
 And for many pharmaceutical companies Direct-to-Pharmacy and Direct-to-Hospital is usually beneficial.
 Direct-to-patient is certainly possible when it comes to a clearly superior product.
 However, the more the product competes, the more likely it is that channel conflicts will be critically evaluated.
-As a result, we see a development towards multichannel solutions.
+As a result, there is a development towards multichannel solutions.

 4. What are the added values that Arvato offers to the customer?

-Arvato is an all-round player offering end-to-end solutions and that's something that all our customers value.
-We offer services along the entire value chain - from the web shop via inventory management and logistics to the payment process.
+Arvato is an all-round player offering end-to-end solutions and that's something that every customer values.
+Arvato offers services along the entire value chain – from the web shop via inventory management and logistics to the payment process.
 Everything from one source is a great advantage for the customer.
-I think, the examples above make it clear which complex - because patient-individual - processes need to be built up for large scales here.
+I think, the examples above make it clear which complex – because patient-individual – processes need to be built up for large scales here.
 That's a big strength of Arvato.

 5. Is Arvato Supply Chain Solutions well positioned for this process?

-From my point of view, we have the opportunity to be very successful here because we have both cross-industry experience, like from the fields of consumer products or high-tech & Entertainment, and we understand the customer needs in the healthcare industry very well.
-So we can we can develop targeted new solutions and show the benefits of different channels much better.
+From my point of view, Arvato has the opportunity to be very successful here because they have both cross-industry experience, like from the fields of consumer products or high-tech & Entertainment, and a good understanding of the customer needs in the healthcare industry.
+So they can develop new targeted solutions and show the benefits of different channels much better.
 Many customers in the healthcare sector are still thinking very traditionally.
-At Arvato, we have the know-how to support our customers in transforming distribution channels best.
+Arvato has the know-how to support their customers in transforming distribution channels best.

-Qingsong Miao is currently working in Healthcare at Arvato Supply Chain Solutions as Senior Account Manager.
+Qingsong Miao was working in Healthcare at Arvato Supply Chain Solutions as Senior Account Manager.
 In more than eight years at Arvato, he has gained experience in various industries at sites in Germany, Hong Kong and Shanghai.
-He has been managing healthcare customers for two years and works with them to develop various sales channels in various European countries.
+He has been managing healthcare customers for two years and worked with them to develop various sales channels in various European countries.